Policosanol: benefits, dosage, contraindications

 Properties

 Policosanol decreases platelet aggregation induced by arachidonic acid, adenosine diphosphate, and collagen.
 A clinical study showed that a dose of 20 mg/day of policosanol produces the same inhibitory effects on platelet aggregation as 100 mg of aspirin per day.
-A higher dose of 40 mg of policosanol seems not to produce additional antiplatelet effects according to another double-blind study.
+A higher dose of 40 mg of policosanol does not appear to produce additional antiplatelet effects according to another double-blind study.
 Thromboxane production, but not prostacyclin, induced by collagen is also inhibited by policosanol in clinical studies.
-Policosanol does not seem to have a significant effect on coagulation time.
+Policosanol does not appear to have a significant effect on clotting time.

-Policosanol may reduce cholesterol levels by inhibiting hepatic cholesterol synthesis and increasing the breakdown of low-density lipoproteins (LDL) cholesterol.
-In animal models, policosanol also seems to enhance the antioxidant, anti-glycation, and anti-atherosclerotic effects of high-density lipoprotein (HDL) cholesterol.
-Early human studies using Cuban sugarcane Policosanol showed a significant reduction in total cholesterol and LDL cholesterol; however, these results are questioned due to a multitude of negative clinical and experimental studies published since 2006, which have not been able to detect hypolipidemic activity for Cuban sugarcane Policosanol and other policosanol-based preparations.
+Policosanol may reduce cholesterol levels by inhibiting hepatic cholesterol synthesis and by increasing the degradation of cholesterol from low-density lipoproteins (LDL).
+In animal models, policosanol also appears to enhance the antioxidant, anti-glycation, and anti-atherosclerotic effects of high-density lipoprotein (HDL) cholesterol.
+Early human studies using Cuban sugarcane policosanol showed a significant reduction in total cholesterol and low-density lipoprotein (LDL) cholesterol; however, these results have been called into question due to the plethora of negative clinical and experimental studies published since 2006, which have failed to detect a lipid-lowering activity for Cuban sugarcane policosanol and other policosanol preparations.

 Usages associés

-Clinical research conducted in elderly patients with dyslipidemia shows that policosanol reduces circulating endothelial cell counts, which are a measure of vascular endothelial cell injury leading to atherosclerotic lesions.
-It also lowers homocysteine levels, thus reducing vascular inflammation and coronary lesions, and decreases C-reactive protein levels, indicating a reduction in chronic cardiovascular inflammation.
+Clinical research conducted in elderly patients with dyslipidemia shows that policosanol reduces levels of circulating endothelial cells, which are a measure of vascular endothelial cell injury that gives rise to atherosclerotic lesions.
+It also lowers homocysteine levels, thereby reducing vascular inflammation and coronary damage, and decreases C-reactive protein levels, indicating a reduction in chronic cardiovascular inflammation.

 Usages associés